kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

 3. Understand how advanced RL algorithms balance exploration and exploitation.

+4. Be able to differentiate RL algorithms based on stochastic or deterministic policies, as well as value-based, policy-based, or Actor-Critic approaches.

-4. Be able to classify and gain insight into different reinforcement learning algorithms, including Linear Q-Learning, Deep Q-Network (DQN), the REINFORCE algorithm, and the Actor-Critic algorithm.
+5. Gain insight into different reinforcement learning algorithms, including Linear Q-Learning, Deep Q-Network (DQN), the REINFORCE algorithm, and the Actor-Critic algorithm.
 Analyze their strengths and weaknesses.

+### Part 1: Understanding the Algorithm
+In this homework, you have to implement 4 different function approximation-based RL algorithms:

+- **Linear Q-Learning**

+- **Deep Q-Network** (DQN)

+- **REINFORCE algorithm**

+- One algorithm chosen from the following Actor-Critic methods:
+    - **Deep Deterministic Policy Gradient** (DDPG)
+    - **Advantage Actor-Critic** (A2C)
+    - **Proximal Policy Optimization** (PPO)
+    - **Soft Actor-Critic** (SAC)

+For each algorithm, describe whether it follows a value-based, policy-based, or Actor-Critic approach, and specify the type of policy it learns: stochastic or deterministic.

-### Part 1: Setting up `Cart-Pole` Agent.
+### Part 2: Setting up `Cart-Pole` Agent.

-For the first part of this homework, you will implement a Cart-Pole agent from scratch, i.e., you must implement the **constructor** and **core functions** of the `RL Base Class`, as well as the **algorithms** in the Algorithm folder.
-The core components should include, but are not limited to:
+Similar to the previous homework, you will implement a common components that will be the same in most of the function approximation-based RL in the `RL_base_function.py`.The core components should include, but are not limited to:

 #### 1. RL Base class